Purpose of Law Day Awards

 You may mail your submission instead.
-Be sure to mail six (6) copies of your entire entry (including activity narrative, supporting materials, work products, and photographs) to the address provided in the entry form.
+Be sure to mail six (6) copies of your entire entry (including the completed entry form, activity narrative, supporting materials, work products, and photographs) to the address provided.

 Your entry (via email or mail) should consist of:

 - Activity Narrative (not to exceed 750 words)

 - Supporting Materials (not to exceed 15 pages)